Harshil-Shah99/CSC591-Final-Project/README.md

 * [SRCNN](https://github.com/Harshil-Shah99/CSC591-Final-Project/blob/main/SRCNN.ipynb) contains all the python scripts to build a basic Super resolution model from scratch, train and evaluate the model with creating a onnx file.
 * [model.onnx](https://github.com/Harshil-Shah99/CSC591-Final-Project/blob/main/model.onnx) is a the onnx file created from [SRCNN](https://github.com/Harshil-Shah99/CSC591-Final-Project/blob/main/SRCNN.ipynb) model.

-To run the code, clone the git repository
+To run the code for the Real-ESRGAN, clone the git repository at https://github.com/xinntao/Real-ESRGAN

 Go to /Real-ESRGAN/realesrgan/
 Open the file 'utils.py'
 At line 75, paste the following code: